Heritage at Risk is an Official Statistic

 - The number of listed buildings

-As a designated provider of official statistics we will follow the regulations set out in the Code of Practice for Official Statistics Edition 2.0, published by the UK Statistics Authority in February 2018, when producing, analysing and disseminating these statistics.
+As a designated provider of official statistics we follow the regulations set out in the Code of Practice for Official Statistics Edition 2.0, published by the UK Statistics Authority in February 2018, when producing, analysing and disseminating these statistics.

-Historic England response to the Code of Practice for Heritage at Risk
+Historic England response to the Code of Practice for Statistics

-Below we outline the Historic England response to the Code of Practice and in particular its procedures in relation to pre-release access to Heritage at Risk Official Statistics.
+Below we outline Historic England's response to the Code of Practice and in particular our procedures in relation to pre-release access to Heritage at Risk Official Statistics.

 - All HAR statistics (including trends) have been published as a standalone document without any analytical comment from Historic England (PDF only)

 - A standalone methodology statement outlining the collection of HAR data is also available on the website